tekkenpc/CTF-Challenges/Postman.md

 Let's choose the exploit number 2:

-Checking the options, to make sure we have everything and we do have everything:
+Checking the options, to make sure I have everything and I do have everything:

 <img width="986" alt="Screenshot 2019-11-12 at 00 12 23" src="https://user-images.githubusercontent.com/47299364/68628538-2c8fdd80-04e1-11ea-8187-2797ab792583.png">